tarantool/doc/doc/book/box/indexes.rst

 ================================================================================

 An **index** is a special data structure that stores a group of key values and pointers.
-It is used for efficient manipulations with data and should be chosen depending on the task.
+It is used for efficient manipulations with data.

 As with spaces, you should specify the index **name**, and let Tarantool come up with a unique **numeric identifier** ("index id").